Memory-Efficient Fine-Tuning of Compressed Large Language Models via sub-4-bit Integer Quantization: Conclusion

 \section{Conclusion}

-We present PEQA, a novel method that combines the benefits of parameter-efficient fine-tuning (PEFT) and quantization in large language models (LLMs).
-PEQA not only reduces the DRAM consumption during the fine-tuning of LLMs, but it also accelerates inference time by keeping weights in a low-bit quantization format.
-Through extensive experiments with various datasets and LLMs, we demonstrate that PEQA closely aligns with full-precision methods, despite the significant reduction in model size.
-Furthermore, the successful adaptation of PEQA to a $65$B LLM demonstrates its scalability.
-Along with instruction-tuning, the performance of PEQA confirms its competence in maintaining comprehensive knowledge on various tasks in natural language understanding and generation.
-Although PEQA can also incorporate the activation quantization method, we focus solely on the low-bit weight-only quantization format in this paper.
-Our future work will involve researching an $8$-bit weight and activation quantization format for the utilization of the integer arithmetic unit.
+Fine-tuning aligns large language models (LLMs) with specific purposes.
+To maintain the comprehensive capabilities of LLMs while effectively aligning them, we introduce PEQA, a method that seamlessly combines the advantages of parameter-efficient fine-tuning (PEFT) and quantization in LLMs.
+PEQA not only reduces DRAM consumption during fine-tuning but also accelerates inference latency for deployment by retaining weights in a low-bit quantized format.
+Through rigorous testing across various datasets and LLMs, we have found that PEQA can match the performance of full-precision baselines in task-specific adaptations, even with a significant reduction in model size.
+When combined with instruction-tuning, PEQA's performance demonstrates its ability to both preserve and enhance comprehensive knowledge after the inherent compromises of quantization, recovering the performance of original model by simply updating the quantization scales of the quantized LLM.